 The final stage in the installation process is fitting the new countertops in your kitchen.
 Before this can happen, your cabinets and appliances must be in place, as the fabricators will use special adhesives to secure the stone countertops to the cabinets.
 In some cases, the fabricators will adhere the countertops to a plywood base (known as a sub-top) before fitting them.

 On the day of your installation, make sure the existing countertops are clear and that the cabinets are empty so the fabricators can come in and get straight on with the task.
+You also have to make sure that there’s power in the house.
+This might sound obvious, but if this is a new construction and power is not available, you will need to let the installers know to bring power generator or provide one for them.

 Once the new countertops are in place, your fabricators will clean them down and may need to apply a sealant to the surface, depending on the material your countertops are made from.
 Granite and wood counter tops will need sealing to protect them from moisture.
 If you’re having quartz countertops installed, then they won’t require sealing.